1990 United States Senate elections: South Dakota

 Incumbent Republican Larry Pressler won a narrow re-election battle against Democratic opponent Ted Muenster and Independent candidate Dean Sinclair, in contrast to his easy win in 1984.

 Tennessee

-Democratic Senator Al Gore won re-election to a second term over Republican William R. Hawkins, a conservative author.
-As of 2016, this is the last Senate election in Tennessee that was won by a Democrat and the last time they won the state's Class 2 Senate Seat.
+Incumbent Democratic Senator Al Gore defeated Republican challenger William R. Hawkins, winning a second term.
+The election had a turnout rate of just over 20% of registered voters.
+Gore won in a landslide with over 67% of the vote improving on his 1984 margin, winning of the states counties.